valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 - **Case definition.** The case definition that is linked to a zaken API plugin configuration.
 - **Eigenschap.** The eigenschap as configured in the catalogi API.
-- **Property URL.** Alternatively, a URL can be entered that references to an eigenschap in the catalogi API.
+- **Property URL.** A URL can be entered that references to an eigenschap in the catalogi API.
+This is an alternative to providing an eigenschap.

 ### Start recovery period